Ada-C11/hotel/design-activity.md

 **Bonus question once you've read Metz ch.
 3: Which implementation is more loosely coupled?**

 Implementation B is more loosely coupled because Order knows way less about the other 2 classes.
-It only knows how to call the price method, and knows nothing about CartEntry of anything about the instance variables in ShoppingCart.
-Attr_accessors are never used.
+It only knows how to call the price method, and knows nothing about CartEntry of anything about the instance variables in ShoppingCart. attr_accessors are never used.

+### Hotel Changes

+* Added include? method to reservation that takes a date object and returns true if its date range includes the date given.
+This will prevent the Hotel reservations_by_date method needing to access the date range instance variable in reservation.

+* Standardized arrive_day and first_day/ depart_day and last_day variable names throughout classes.
+All instances are now arrive_day/depart_day. this increases clarity, readability and usability.
+This reduces future dependancies because the user wont have to look up which keywords are used.

+*